HydroXai/pii-masker-v1/README.md

 This will output the masked text and a dictionary containing the identified PII entities.

 For a complete usage example, refer to `build_RAG_with_pii_and_milvus.ipynb`.

-## Customization

-The PII Masker can be customized to detect and mask specific types of PII based on your requirements.
-This can be done by fine-tuning the model on a dataset that includes the desired PII categories or by adjusting the post-processing rules in the `mask_pii` method.